-Reference in the increased adoption of alternative fuel vehicles is lack of public education and awareness.
+One of the major barriers to the increased adoption of alternative fuel vehicles is lack of public education and awareness.
 This action focuses on making consumers aware of the availability and of the financial, environmental and health benefits of electric vehicles and other alternative fuel vehicle options.
 Making electric vehicles more visible by increasing their use in the municipal fleet and pairing this action with expansion of public electric vehicle charging stations would serve as a strong entry point for the education campaign.

-🧮 🗒 City-Wide Electric Vehicle Charging Station Access
+City-Wide Electric Vehicle Charging Station Access